PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Google+ Authentication.md

 The Player is connected to the GameSparks platform!

-## Domain-wide Authority
+## Domain-Wide Authority

 ### Certificate authentication instead of the Client Secret

 As well as being able to establish manual authentication by using the Client ID and Client Secret, we can use Google's domain-wide delegation of authority to authenticate Players.
 This can be done through the use of a Certificate stored in the GameSparks platform for the game.

-For more information on how to set up Service accounts, go [here](https://developers.google.com/+/domains/authentication/delegation "Google Service accounts").
+<q>**More Information!** For more information on how to set up Service accounts, go [here](https://developers.google.com/+/domains/authentication/delegation "Google Service accounts").</q>

 In order to utilise these features, our game must make use of an extra API - the *Google+ Domains API*.

 *18.* Go to the [Google *Developer* Console](https://console.developers.google.com "Google Developer Console").